Whiteknight/Rosella/libraries/harness.md

 ### Harness.TestFile.Winxed

 A TestFile type for executing tests written in Winxed.
-Notice that you must have Winxed installed for this to work.

 ### Harness.TestRun